jmangori/CDISC-ODM-XML-CRF-SDTM-Annotations/README.md

 * Visual inspection of a CRF design directly from an ODM-xml file
 * Documentation of the link between the CRF questions and the collected data points through SDTM annotations of the CRF Forms
 * Creation of [acrf](/examples/acrf.pdf) and [bcrf](/examples/bcrf.pdf) submission documents including link targets from define-xml
-* Elimination of the labor intensive task of manually moving text boxes of SDTM annotations arround on the [acrf](/examples/acrf.pdf) document
+* Elimination of the labor intensive task of manually moving text boxes of SDTM annotations around on the [acrf](/examples/acrf.pdf) document
 * Elimination of the even more labor intensive task of identifying CRF page numbers on the [acrf](/examples/acrf.pdf) document for referencing from define-xml, by replacing them with targets for the links from define.xml
 * Encouraging ODM-xml files to be used as an import specification to eCRF software